 - Exclusive to Saga

 Cathedrals, palaces and port – this Douro cruise reserved exclusively for solo travellers explores the many sides of Portugal

-Admire the beautiful landscapes and quaint towns of the Douro Valley on this cruise through Portugal and Spain, which includes a visit to Salamanca in Spain.
+Admire the beautiful landscapes and quaint towns of the Douro Valley on this solos cruise through Portugal which includes a visit to Salamanca in Spain.
 A dedicated Solos Host will organise a drinks party and social activities exclusively for the solo travellers on board.

 20 meals: 7 breakfasts, 6 lunches and 7 dinners